 THE LANDSCAPE IS NOW

 We live uncertain times.
-2020 will make history as the year where we experience and suffer, all around the world, the costs of climate change and biodiversity lost, and the relationships between urban planning and humans health.
-During some months, we put our lives in the center and we join strengths to get ahead.
+2020 will make history as the year where we experienced and suffered, all around the world, the costs of climate change and biodiversity lost, and the relationships between urban planning and human’s health.
+During some months, we put our lives in the center and we joined strengths to get ahead.
 We also finally understand the urgency to change the way we interact with the environment.
 We verified, on the ground, that science was not wrong.

 The climate emergency forces developed countries to act: for social justice, for environmental ethics, for survival… We must proceed now and do it two directions.
 On one side, drastically reduce greenhouse gas emissions, on the other to regenerate forest, soils, seas and biodiversity.
-Taking care of other species is also taking care of ours there is no trace of doubt, and no time to lose.
+Taking care of other species is also taking care of ourselves, there is no trace of doubt and no time to lose.

 Urban, agrarian and rural, coastal and natural landscapes require, today more than ever, adequate protection, planning and management, as stated in the European Landscape Convention in 2000.
-More recently, the Paris Agreement and the United Nations 2030 Agenda outlined a clear roadmap to curb climate change.
+More recently, the Paris Agreement, the EU Green Deal and the United Nations 2030 Agenda outlined a clear roadmap to curb the climate change.
 Mitigation and adaptation specify measures to reduce greenhouse gases, on the one hand, and to adapt our environment to new climate scenarios, on the other.
 The next decade will be decisive.
-The landscape is in the center of all eyes and landscape architects have a lot to contribute.
+The landscape is in the center of all eyes and Landscape Architects have a lot to contribute.